Arthur-Milchior/anki-enhance-main-window/config.md

 ### Subdecks
 When you consider a deck which has subdecks, a true value considers cards in subdecks; a false value ignores cards in subdecks.

-### Short name
-Please do not touch this value.
-It is used internally by the add-on.
-If you edit this value, the add-on will throw an error message and Anki won't be able to display the main window.

 ## Coloring decks
 The author of this add-on wants to know when a deck is empty.
 This is very important to him, because he wants to add new cards in them as soon as possible.
 Thus, this add-on changes the color of the names of empty decks, and of the names of decks with an empty descendant.